 The People’s Summit for Quality Education to be held from June 25 to 27 in Khayelitsha and at the University of Cape Town (UCT) is a sign that this has begun to change.
-About 360 students, parents, teachers, activists and academics from across the country will attend the summit, which serves notice that a new phase in the battle to realise everyone’s right to a quality education has begun.

 The recent report by Trevor Manuel’s National Planning Commission identified education and unemployment as the two most pressing problems the country faces.
 The commission’s recognition is itself arguably a significant development—a few years ago most South Africans would understandably have listed crime and HIV above education.
 The perception of education as a foremost national challenge reflects a growing understanding that many problems, including crime, HIV infection and youth unemployment, cannot be solved without a drastic improvement in education in poor and working-class communities.

 What began in Cape Town as a campaign in 2008 to fix 500 broken windows in one Khayelitsha high school has become Equal Education, a national movement now active in five provinces that mustered 20 000 in a Human Rights Day march on Parliament this year to protest against the continued existence of mud schools and the absence of school libraries.
 Its members, mainly high-school students, have organised campaigns to get their peers to school on time.
 They have met every week for the past three years, developing in the process the self-confidence that comes from knowledge, and the fearlessness that comes with a measured but righteous indignation.